agebe/kvd/README.md

 # kvd

-kvd is a simple key value database that follows a client/server model.
-Key features of kvd are:

-* Values are streamed in/out which supports large values.
+kvd is a simple key value database that follows a client/server model. kvd uses Java IO streams to stream values in/out which enables it to support large values, tested with values up to 8GiB.
+It only supports 4 operations currently:

-* Keys/Values are stored to the filesystem (no jvm in-memory storage currently), each pair in a separate file.
+* **put**, add/replace a key/value pair
+* **get**, get a value
+* **contains**, check if a key exists
+* **remove**, remove a key/value pair

+See example code below.

+kvd does not have serialization but its put- and get-operations are based on Java IO streams so please bring your own serialization.

 kvd client and server are written in Java.

 Note: I've only tested kvd on linux/x86_64.
-It might also work on other OS/arch combinations.
+It might work on other OS/arch combinations.

 I've written kvd to cache calculation results that take quite some time to compute.
 The results are sometimes large (> 1GB) and it seems other key value database struggle with large values this is why I've decided to roll my own.
-Currently the kvd server stores each key and value in a separate file so if you are planning to use it for lots of small key/value pairs you might want to consider this and check if your filesystem supports it (e.g. check free inodes).

 ## Server setup